sbidy/privacyIDEA-ADFSProvider/README.md

 To install the provider you have to download the pre-compiled binary (click on "[releases](https://github.com/sbidy/privacyIDEA-ADFSProvider/releases/)"), add some information to the config.xml and run the PowerShell script at the ADFS server.
 Now you can use the privacyIDEA-ADFSPovider at the pre-authentication options in the ADFS settings menu.

 ### Step-by-step
-1. Download the zip from releases or compile the binaries by your own
+1. Download the zip from [releases](https://github.com/sbidy/privacyIDEA-ADFSProvider/releases/) or compile the binaries by your own
 2. Create a folder at the ADFS under "C:\Program Files\privacyIDEAProvider\"
-3. Extract the zip and copy all files to this folder at the ADFS server
+3. Extract the zip and copy all files (PowerShells, config.xml and the provider-dll) to this folder at the ADFS server
-4. Eventually unblock the powershell scripts (under the file properties)
+4. Eventually unblock the powershell scripts (under file properties)
 5. Open the PowerShell script and check the "StartPath" variable - this should be "C:\Program Files\privacyIDEAProvider\"
 6. Open the config.xml file and update the information in it
 7. Run the PowerShell with administrator privileges
 8. Set the execution policy temporary to "unrestricted" or use `PowerShell.exe -ExecutionPolicy Bypass -File <path to installer>.ps1`
 9. After the script runs successfully, you can find in the ADFS management gui at "Pre-Authentication" the new privacyIDEA_ADFSProvider
 10. Mark the checkbox
-11. Now you should see an OTP textbox after the normal username/password form
+11. Now you should see an OTP textbox after the normal username/password form (consider the changes in Windows Server 2019)

 Test: https://fqdn.domain.com/adfs/ls/IdpInitiatedSignon.aspx (change the FQDN)